DKMitt/myinvdb/README.md

 Description of website technologies used to develop this app.

+- PHP
--
+- MySQL database
--
+- Bootstrap 4.0
-- All of them are transitive dependencies of the provided npm package.
-  ​

 __<u>Dependencies</u>__